-MITIGATION 4.1-1 (REPLACES 2010 EIR MITIGATION 3.1.2-1.2) EROSION MONITORING AND ADAPTIVE MANAGEMENT OF EMERSON SLOUGH
+MITIGATION 4.1-1 (REPLACES 2010 EIR MITIGATION 3.1.2-1.2) EROSION MONITORING AND ADAPTIVE MANAGEMENT OF EMERSON SLOUGH the 5-year monitoring period, results shall be evaluated to determine if excessive erosion is occurring and to recommend whether further monitoring is needed.

 The existing perimeter levees along Emerson Slough shall be monitored for erosion by the Project for at least 5 years post-construction.
 This will allow for adaptive management of the Project site.
 If erosion is so great that it undermines levees, or causes water quality impairments, improvements such as channel armoring shall be implemented to manage and reduce erosion.
+Upon completion of